-Four graduate students and seventeen undergraduate senior English majors (14 B.A. in English and 3 B.A. in English with Secondary Certification) took the Major Field Assessment Examination (MFAT) published by ETS.
+The two graduate students who finished their program in fall 2003 had already taken the MFAT in spring 2003.
+The assessment results from spring 2003 are reproduced.
+Four graduate students and seventeen undergraduate senior English majors (14 B.A. in English and 3 B.A. in English with Sec.
+Certification) took the Major Field Assessment Exam (MFAT) published by ETS in spring 2003.
 The MFAT for Literature in English was revised in early 2003, and thus MFAT does not yet have national norms.
 Overall, the four graduate students scored an average of 156 (Scale: 120-200) and the undergraduates scored an average of 144.7 (Scale: 120-200).
-The 4 analytical categories producing sub-scores (Scale: 20-100) follow:

-Graduate Av.
-Undergraduate Av.

-53.5 46.0

-58.3 48.1

-57.3 46.8

-54.8 46.7

-53.5 58.3 57.3

-2a.
-Use of Results to Improve Instructional Program:

-Without national norms with which to compare the performance of our students, it is difficult to draw any firm conclusions about the meaning of the results that we have.
+The 4 analytical categories producing sub-scores (Scale: 20-100) follow: Category Graduate Ave.
+Undergraduate Ave.
+Literature before 1900 53.5 46 Literature after 1900 58.5 48.1 Literary Analysis 57.3 46.8 Literary History and Identifica ation 54.8 46.7 2a.
+Use of Results to Improve Instructional Program: Without national norms with which to compare the performance of our students, it is difficult to draw any firm conclusions about the meaning of the results that we have.
 These will have to await the emergence of patterns over a few years of testing.
-Nevertheless, some provisional conclusions seem justified - for this group of graduate students and undergraduate seniors, at least.
-First, the range of difference on subscores (53.5 to 58.5 for graduates and 46 to 48.1 for undergraduates) is sufficiently narrow to suggest that in the broadest divisions of our discipline our students do not have any stand-out weaknesses - or strengths.
+Nevertheless, some provisional conclusions seem justified -- for this group of graduate students and undergraduate seniors, at least.
+First, the range of difference on subscores (53.5 to 58.5 for graduates and 46 to 48.1 for undergraduates) is sufficiently narrow to suggest that in the broadest divisions of our discipline our students do not have any stand-out weaknesses -- or strengths.
 Second, our graduate students, as expected, consistently outperformed graduating undergraduate students, though the gap between them is narrower than one would want.
 Until more data becomes available, no changes in the graduate program will be taken.
 Second Means of Assessment for Outcome Identified Above: 2b.
-Means of Program Assessment & Criteria for Success:

-At least 80% of the graduates will pass on the first attempt all portions of the comprehensive exam given at the end of their course-work of the degree.
+Means of Program Assessment & Criteria for Success: At least 80% of the graduates will pass on the first attempt all portions of the comprehensive exam given at the end of their course-work for the degree.
 2b.
 Summary of Assessment Data Collected:

-No student took comprehensive exams in English during 2003-2004.
+Two students took comprehensive exams during fall semester 2003.
+Both students (100%) passed all portions of the comprehensive exam.
 2b.
-Use of Results to Improve Instructional Program:

-No action was taken.

-Master of Arts in English (MA) (Thesis and Non-Thesis) Instructional Degree Program

-Intended Educational (Student) Outcome:

-NOTE: There should be one form for each intended outcome listed.
+Use of Results to Improve Instructional Program: At this time, the faculty did not feel that there was sufficient data to warrant taking any action.
+Master of Arts in English (MA) (Thesis and Non-Thesis) Instructional Degree Program Fall 2003 Assessment Period Covered February 1, 2004 Date Submitted Intended Educational (Student) Outcome: NOTE: There should be one form for each intended outcome listed.
 Intended outcome should be restated in the box immediately below and the intended outcome number entered in the blank spaces.
 3. Graduates will demonstrate their knowledge of literary theory and criticism and their skill in literary research through presenting papers at local and regional professional conferences and colloquia.
 First Means of Assessment for Outcome Identified Above: 3a.
-Means of Program Assessment & Criteria for Success:

-At least 60% of program graduates by their graduation will have presented a scholarly paper or participated in a panel discussion at a local or regional professional conference or colloquia.
+Means of Program Assessment & Criteria for Success: At least 60% of program graduates by their graduation will have presented a scholarly paper or participated in a panel discussion at a local or regional professional conference or colloquia.
 3a.
-Summary of Assessment Data Collected:
+Summary of Assessment Data Collected: One (50%) of the graduate students presented a paper at a local conference.

-No students graduated from the program in 2003-2004.

 3a.
-Use of Results to Improve Instructional Program:
+Use of Results to Improve Instructional Program: Faculty will provide graduate students with information about conference opportunities.
+Graduate students will be encouraged to present at the annual COAS Academic Conference.
+SUPPORT DOCUMENTATION SOURCE LOCATION/Special Instructions

-No action possible.

-SUPPORT DOCUMENTATION

-SOURCE LOCATION/Special Instructions

-Follow-up Interviews

-MFAT

-Comprehensive Exam